gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

     ctx.drawImage(link, player.x, player.y);

-And now we have a walking, well, gliding, Link!
+And now we have a walking, well&hellip; _gliding_, Link!

+## Using a Gamepad

+We're not done yet, though.
+A couple of

 You can see all the [source code](http://github.com/gablaxian/super-js-adventure) on Github.
 And you can see the game so far [here](http://gablaxian.com/experiments/super-js-adventure/)